 Birding, too, is world-class as the islands comprise crucial breeding grounds for hundreds of thousands of seabirds.
 Isla Rasa annually hosts 95 percent of the world’s population of Heermann’s gulls and elegant terns to nest on its 140 acres.
 Year-round, thousands of brown pelicans, frigatebirds, cormorants, blue-footed boobies, and brown boobies make their homes on these shores.

-Discover these seldom-seen islands on the following Baja itineraries: Exploring the Sea of Cortez: A Living Sea & Desert Isles; Wild Baja Escape: Serenity & Sea Life in the Sea of Cortez & Baja California: A Remarkable Journey
+Discover these seldom-seen islands on the following Baja itineraries: Exploring the Gulf of California: A Living Sea & Desert Isles; Baja California: Among the Great Whales & Baja California: A Remarkable Journey